-Institutions all over the world have integrated Max into their classrooms, labs, and performance spaces.
+Over 2000 institutions worldwide have integrated Max into their classrooms, media labs, research environments and performance spaces.
 Max is an ideal teaching tool that introduces students to the world of media technology with an intuitive graphical interface.

 More about Special Pricing